netz39/Stepper-Locking-System_firmware/src/util/README.md

 #### PWM LED

-For a multicolor LED it make more sense to controll each LED by PWM to get a various color mixings.
+For a multicolor LED it makes more sense to control each LED by PWM to get a various color mixings.
-For instance a RGB LED can be represented by `util::pwm_led::TripleLed` with three `util::PwmOutput8Bit` (for 8-Bit PWM timer) as parameter:
+For instance, an RGB LED can be represented by `util::pwm_led::TripleLed` with three `util::PwmOutput8Bit` (for 8-Bit PWM timer) as parameter:

 ```cpp
 #include "util/PwmLed.hpp"